 - If the surgeon operates in a surgical center, ask the staff about accreditation for the facility.

 The preliminary cosmetic surgery consultation at the Santa Barbara Plastic Surgery Center is an integral part of your comprehensive care.
-It is during this meeting that you share your thoughts and concerns with Dr. Buchanan or Dr. Schooler.
-They in turn will complete a thorough examination.
-By viewing before-and-after photographs, watching explanatory videos, and utilizing the computer imaging system, you and Dr. Buchanan or Dr. Schooler together can decide which cosmetic surgery procedures are appropriate.
+It is during this meeting that you will share your thoughts and concerns with Dr. Schooler.
+He, in turn, will complete a thorough examination.
+By viewing before-and-after photographs and utilizing the computer imaging system, you and Dr. Schooler together can decide which cosmetic surgery procedures are appropriate.

 Making Cosmetic Surgery Affordable

-Financing Programs are available for as low as 0% to qualified applicants.
-Call or email Kristi Clark here at our practice for more information.
+Financing options for plastic surgery are available for as low as zero percent interest to qualified applicants.
+Call or email us for more information.

 Contact Santa Barbara Plastic Surgery

-If you would like more information, or if you would like to schedule a consultation with one of our experienced plastic surgeons, please contact Santa Barbara Plastic Surgery today.
+If you would like more information, or if you would like to schedule a consultation with our experienced plastic surgeon, please contact Santa Barbara Plastic Surgery today.